davidcole1977/web-development-katas/async-json-kata.md

 Update `getData()` to throw an Error if:

-* The function doesn't receive two arguments
+* The function receives fewer or more than two arguments
 * The first argument is not a string
 * The first argument has a length of 0
 * The second argument is not a function